 About This Statistic

 Online shopping is not only a convenient way to shop but also saves money for many customers by leaving out physical retailing costs.
 As a result, many large companies simply offer their products on their own websites or on online retailing platforms such as Amazon or eBay.
-Because of such promotions, Amazon's sales have grown significantly every year and in Q4 2015 generated revenues of 35.75 billion U.S. dollars, largely boosted by seasonal sales during the holiday season.
+Because of such promotions, Amazon's sales have grown significantly every year and in the fourth quarter of 2016 generated revenues of 43.7 billion U.S. dollars, largely boosted by seasonal sales during the holiday season.

 There are often incentives that online stores offer when ordering either in bulk or when ordering goods of a high value.
 Therefore, users purchase goods that often exceed this value.
-The average value of online shopping orders in the United States in the most recent quarter averaged to 78 U.S. dollars per order.
-With a reach of 55 percent, apparel and accessories are the most commonly bought goods online, followed by books, music and stationery with 50 percent.
+The average value of online shopping orders in the United States in the most recently reported quarter averaged to 86.3 U.S. dollars per order.
+With a reach of 58 percent, apparel and accessories are the most commonly bought goods online, followed by travel products with 55 percent.